shlinkio/shlink-docker-image/README.md

 Rather than providing custom configuration via env vars, it is also possible ot provide config files in json format.

-Mounting a volume at `config/params` you will make shlink load all the json files on it.
+Mounting a volume at `config/params` you will make shlink load all the files on it with the prefix `.config.json`.

 The whole configuration should have this format, but it can be split into multiple files that will be merged: